springtestdbunit/spring-test-dbunit/README.md

 database connection.
 When not specified the names or can be used.
 The bean must be either an `IDatabaseConnection` or a `DataSource`.

-The `dataSetLoader` attribute allows you to specify a custom loader that will be used when reading datasets (see below).
+The `dataSetLoader` or `dataSetLoaderBean` attribute allows you to specify a custom loader that will be used when reading datasets (see below).
+If no specific loader is specified a `dbUnitDataSetLoader` bean will be used from the `ApplicationContext` (or if no such bean exists, the `FlatXmlDataSetLoader` will be used).

 The `databaseOperationLookup` attribute allows you to specify a custom lookup strategy for DBUnit database operations (see below).